anza-xyz/agave/shred/README.md

 worthless if a later stage can be reached without it.
 Holding a `Shred` in `Verified` state is compiler-enforced proof that the verifications ran in the correct order.

-The stage boundaries are drawn by cost, cheapest first: reading headers, then policy checks against those headers, then cryptography.
-Rejecting a shred is then as cheap as the earliest stage that can reject it, and the expensive stage is unreachable until the cheap ones have passed.
-The tiers a stricter-validation rule needs are stages, so each new check has exactly one place to live.
+The work is still ordered by cost, cheapest first: reading headers, then policy checks against those headers, then cryptography.
+But a state boundary is only worth drawing where code stands on it.
+There are two: `Parsed` and `Verified`.

+`verify` runs the policy checks and the signature check together, because a sigverify worker takes one shred off the queue and does both, so a state between them would name a boundary nothing holds a shred at.
+The ordering is kept inside the function instead, and a shred the policy rejects never reaches the hashing.

+`resign` leaves the state alone for the same reason.
+A `Resigned` state would record which shreds carry a retransmitter signature, which no consumer gates on, and it would force a widening on the insert path, which takes verified shreds of every provenance and does not care.
+The invariant that does carry weight, that a shred is never resigned before its leader signature was checked, is held by `resign` living on `Verified`.
+What this gives up is that resigning twice stops being a compile error; the second write is idempotent under the same key, so it wastes work rather than forging anything.

 ### Why the shred kind is a type parameter

 Many accessors are meaningful for only one of the two kinds.
 Previously that was a comment plus a `debug_assert`.
 As a type parameter, the wrong accessor does not exist to be called, and the layout differences between the kinds are resolved at compile time.

+The kind is a runtime tag where it has to be, and `AnyShred` is that form: the same shred with the header field erased to an enum.
+Everything else about a shred is either common to both kinds or derived from the variant byte, so erasing one field is enough, and the two kinds differ by one discriminant.

+Three boundaries need it.
+The channel out of sigverify, because blockstore runs one pipeline for both kinds.
+The output of the shredder, because Reed-Solomon produces both at once and both insert and broadcast want them flat.
+Blockstore insert itself, up to erasure recovery, which is where the kinds come apart again and `into_data`/`into_code` put them back in the type.

+It costs two matches.
+One in `view()`, which every layout accessor then reads as a plain field, and one in `erasure_shard_index`, which is the single thing a kind-erased shred cannot derive from the layout because a code shred's leaf index is a function of its own header.
+Neither is on a path where a branch on a hot cache line competes with a Merkle recompute and an ed25519 verify.
+The read path pays nothing extra at all: `parse` has to read the variant byte anyway, so the match it forces is the one the erased shred was going to need.

+An alternative to `AnyShred` is an enum over the two typed shreds, which is what `ledger/src/shred.rs` does and where its `dispatch!` macro comes from.
+All ten of that macro's uses are kind-agnostic: each is a function of the bytes, the common header and the variant.
+It is not erasing a kind difference, it is forwarding to two structs that each keep their own copy of the common part and each reimplement the same layout arithmetic.
+The duplication is the defect and the macro only makes it cheap to maintain.

-The kind is still a runtime tag at exactly one place, because a shred arriving off the wire carries its kind in its own bytes and nothing before parsing can know it.
-Both entry points are deliberate: callers who cannot know the kind get a dispatching one, and callers who know it from where the bytes came from (e.g., a kind-specific blockstore column) get a typed one whose kind mismatch means corruption rather than a malformed packet.
-That mismatch is returned as error for the caller to interpret as appropriate.
+Callers who know the kind from where the bytes came from, such as a kind-specific blockstore column, still get a typed entry point, whose kind mismatch means corruption rather than a malformed packet.
+That mismatch is returned as an error for the caller to interpret as appropriate.

 ### Why provenance is a type parameter